mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

   }
 ```

-The role for the DR replicas are similar to the roles of other replicas but with the above dcs and override attribites.
-Rembember to also set unique consul service names (for consul service discovery) as well as unique prometheus type (for monitoring purposes).
+The role for the DR replicas are similar to the roles of other replicas but with the above `dcs` and override attributes.
+Remember to also set unique consul service names (for consul service discovery) as well as unique Prometheus type (for monitoring purposes).

 #### 6.1.2 Building the replica instance from scratch